 Mindful that in early October the U.S. Supreme Court would be hearing Fisher v.
 University of Texas, a case that could end the use of racial preferences in the admissions process, I gave a silent prayer that such practices would soon end.
 I can't wait for the day that ultra-bright minority students at top universities aren't seen by campus peers as people who got in at least partially because of the color of their skin.

 In the years before an admissions scandal involving preferential treatment for certain applicants shocked the University of Illinois, white students made local headlines for openly rallying on campus against affirmative action.
-Such demonstrations still happen on campuses across the country -- in September 2011,
+Such demonstrations still happen on campuses across the country -- in September 2011, students at the University of California at Berkeley held a "Diversity Bake Sale.

 But this isn't just a white thing.
 Some Asian-American organizations are looking forward to the end of racially balanced admissions, too.
 In February, the U.S. Department of Education was asked to look into complaints that some universities were requiring Asian-American students to score significantly higher on SAT scores than white students in order to gain admission.